 This bypasses Katsura Imperial Villa and Grand Isé Shrine and links the principles of materials, construction and environmental response of a modern shed with a shed 1800 years prior.
 Protecting grain from rats is clever but not classy.
 When talking architecture, buildings can’t be “elevated” to something below them.
 Most buildings can be given the pretentious posturing of architecture but few have the embodied intelligence of sheds.

 Deepwater Woolshed is a shed, and a very good shed it is too.
 For an accurate assessment of what this building does we can turn to this 2011 issue of Australian Wool Innovation.

-I’m still waiting for those Shearing Shed Guidelines to be posted to the AWI website but here’s a link to relevant standards.
+I’m still waiting for those Shearing Shed Guidelines to be posted to the AWI website.
 From this next article we learn that The Bulls Run Property to which Deepwater Woolshed belongs, was sold to the Paraway Pastoral Company.

 As of January 4 2016, the website of the auctioneers, landmarkharcourts, still had the property details.

 The 617.96 hectare (1,527.03 acre) auction included the 1927 homestead, a cottage, silos and other agricultural buildings.
 The reserve price was only AUS$1.3 million (US$1.1 million) so the US$400,000 Deepwater Woolshed couldn’t have been part of the package.